web-platform-tests/wpt/README.md

 The Web Platform Tests Project [![IRC chat](https://goo.gl/6nCIks)](http://irc.w3.org/?channels=testing)
 ==============================

-The Web Platform Tests Projects is a W3C-coordinated attempt to build a cross-browser testsuite for the Web-platform stack.
+The Web Platform Tests Project is a W3C-coordinated attempt to build a cross-browser testsuite for the Web-platform stack.
 Writing tests in a way that allows them to be run in all browsers gives browser projects confidence that they are shipping software that is compatible with other